 Some insurance companies may require a life insurance applicant to undergo a medical examination.
-Direct does not require a medical exam – just answer a few simple health questions.
-It's smart to gather any documents you might need to best answer these questions:
+However, Direct Auto doesn’t require a medical exam.
+We simply ask you to answer some simple health questions.

-During the past 12 months, have you been hospitalized for diabetes, high blood pressure, asthma, or a stomach ulcer?
+- During the past 12 months, have you been hospitalized for diabetes, high blood pressure, asthma, or stomach ulcers?

-7. Decide on a payment method and plan
+6. Decide on a payment method and plan.

 The last item on your to-do list?
 Choose your payment method!
 At Direct, you can pay your life insurance policy in full or select from a standard installment plan.

 Get a free quote for affordable life insurance!

 Direct Auto makes it easy to get term life insurance.
 How easy?
 There is no medical exam required.
 Simply answer a few health-related questions.
 We also offer flexible payment options so you can pick your payment due date to fit your budget.
 Plus, when you have auto insurance through Direct, you can conveniently pay for your auto and life insurance policies at the same time and place.